LanternEQ/LanternUnityTools/README.md

 # LanternUnityTools
-EverQuest asset importer and framework for the Unity engine.
+EverQuest asset importer and visualization toolset for the Unity engine.

 ![image](https://user-images.githubusercontent.com/287216/191684208-a9d5ce94-5b01-47b6-8677-b9154e4b7421.png)

 # Overview
 The LanternUnityTools provide a fully automated solution for importing and assembling EverQuest assets for use in the Unity engine.
 It works by creating native Unity assets from intermediate format exports from the [LanternExtractor](https://github.com/LanternEQ/LanternExtractor).
-These assets can be used in your project as is or can be edited any way you like.
-The toolset also can create asset bundles for the LanternEQ client including custom content and zones.

-This project includes hundreds of scripts which recreate EverQuest functionality and custom EQ shaders which accurately render the original EverQuest lighting.

 ## Features